Issue of Edward III of England: Edward, the Black Prince (1330–1376)

 Edward, the Black Prince (15 June 1330 – 8 June 1376), Duke of Cornwall, Prince of Wales.
 Although he was eldest son of Edward III, he predeceased his father thus never became king.
 Edward's only surviving child was Richard II who ascended to the throne but produced no heirs.
-Richard II designated as his heir presumptive his cousin Roger Mortimer, 4th Earl of March, senior heir of the female line, the grandson of Lionel of Antwerp, but this succession never took place as Richard II was eventually deposed and succeeded by another of Richard's cousins, Henry Bolingbroke (who ascended as Henry IV), who was senior heir of the male line.
+Richard II designated as his heir presumptive his cousin Roger Mortimer, 4th Earl of March, senior heir of Lionel of Antwerp through Philippa of Clarence, but this succession never took place as Richard II was eventually deposed and succeeded by another of Richard's cousins, Henry Bolingbroke (who ascended as Henry IV), senior heir of John of Gaunt.
+Roger Mortimer had therefore a more senior right to the crown than Henry, but Edward III had reverted this ranking in 1376 by omitting Philippa from the order of succession.

 William of Hatfield (1336–1337)

-William of Hatfield (13361337), second son, was born at Hatfield near Doncaster in the West Riding of Yorkshire late in 1336, where Edward III kept Christmas with Queen Philippa.
+William of Hatfield (1336–1337), second son, was born at Hatfield Manor House in Hatfield near Doncaster in the West Riding of Yorkshire late in 1336, where Edward III kept Christmas with Queen Philippa.
 He was baptised by William Melton, Archbishop of York, but died soon afterwards.
 He was buried at York Minster on 10 February 1337, where survives his monument with effigy in the north quire aisle, the position of his burial being unknown.